 Educational Technology Notes

 Proceeds from five-year Educational Technology Notes issued by the Virginia Public School Authority (VPSA) are distributed to school divisions and regional programs to improve the instructional, remedial, and testing capabilities of the SOL in local school divisions and to increase the number of schools achieving full accreditation.
-Proceeds of the Series XV notes are provided to:
+Proceeds of the Series XVII notes are provided to:

 - Establish a computer-based instructional and testing system for the SOL;